-ENGL 505/Contemporary Literary Theory and Methods ENGL 550/Seminar in Poetry Electives:
+ENGL 505/Contemporary Literary Theory and Methods

+ENGL 550/Seminar in Poetry

+Electives:

+24 cr.

-At least 18 elective credits must be from department offerings Comprehensive Examination: ENGL 700 Graduate Certificate in Gender Studies (WGST_CER01) Ann Marie Nicolosi, Coordinator, Graduate Certificate Program in Gender Studies The Graduate Certificate in Gender Studies offers students an advanced interdisciplinary program of study with specialization in gender.
-The program stresses cutting-edge scholarship on identity, politics, literature, and social theory as pertains to gender, as well as sound practices in research and writing.
+At least 18 elective credits must be from department offerings Comprehensive Examination: ENGL 700 Graduate Certificate in Gender Studies (WGST\CER01) Ann Marie Nicolosi, Coordinator, Graduate Certificate Program in Gender Studies The Graduate Certificate in Gender Studies offers students an advanced interdisciplinary program of study with specialization in gender.
+The program stresses cutting-edge scholarship on identity, politics, literature, and social theory as it pertains to gender, as well as sound practices in research and writing.
 The program is designed for both part-time students, who may take longer to complete it, and full-time students, who can complete it in a year and a summer.
 Many of the credits in the certificate program may be applied toward an MA in English.
+It is NECESSARY that students pursuing the Gender Studies Graduate Certificate enroll in ENGL 505 Literary Theory prior to taking any other English Graduate courses, as ENGL 505 is THE prerequisite to ALL OTHER GRADUATE CLASSES IN ENGLISH.
+ENGL 505 can count as one of the three electives towards the Gender Studies Certificate.
 Admission Requirements: